Evidlo/prelim/main.typ

           - (not sure about the need for this section)
       - Temporal Baseline of Images
           - Static Algorithms on Dynamic Data
-              - Static algs naturally induce an averaging effect on dynamic data.
+              - Static algorithms naturally induce an averaging effect on dynamic data.
               - #link("static_assumption", [(figure) Error introduced by static assumption on quiet-time data for various observation window durations])
               - Lara: which paper to cite?
 Gonzalo storm time?
       - Science Pixel Binning